UN committee weighs in on French right-to-die case

 But his parents, deeply-devout Catholics, and his half-brother and sister obtained a court order to halt the move on grounds his condition might improve with better treatment.

-"The application has been filed and this international committee has begun its investigation," he said, indicating it could take "several years".

-With the inquiry under way, the committee had asked France to ensure that Lambert's care was continued, in line with the conventions on disabled rights, Triomphe said.

-In response, Health Minister Agnes Buzyn said although France would answer the UN committee, it was not under any legal requirement to abide by its request.
+In response, Health Minister Agnes Buzyn said that although France would answer the committee, it was not under any legal requirement to abide by its request.

 "We are not legally bound by this committee, but of course we will take into account what the UN says, and we will respond," she told BFMTV on Sunday.